 When starting as a subcontractor, you’ll want to do many of the same things as businesses getting started as prime contractors.

 - First, you should get a free D&B D-U-N-S® Number† to establish your business with Dun & Bradstreet.
-In order to do business with the federal government, you are required to have a D-U-N-S Number and you can get an expedited one for free.
+In order to do business with the federal government, almost all businesses are required to have a D-U-N-S Number, and you can get an expedited one for free.

 - Next, you’ll want to start building your business credit file to help impact your scores and ratings, which you can learn more about in the section below.